databricks/cli/docs/commands.md

  * `--git-username` - Git username.
  * `--personal-access-token` - The personal access token used to authenticate to the corresponding Git provider.

-## `bricks global-init-scripts` - configure global initialization scripts for the workspace.
+## `databricks global-init-scripts` - configure global initialization scripts for the workspace.

 The Global Init Scripts API enables Workspace administrators to configure global initialization scripts for their workspace.
 These scripts run on every node in every cluster